Clan Boyle: 19th century

 David Boyle, a grandson of the second Earl, was a distinguished solicitor and in 1807 was appointed Solicitor General for Scotland.
 He was raised to the bench, and in 1841 was appointed Lord Justice General.
 He retired in 1852 after forty-one years of legal service.

 George Boyle, 4th Earl, also took up military service, rising to colonel and Lord Lieutenant of Renfrewshire in 1810.
 His eldest son, John, was a naval officer captured by the French off Gibraltar in 1807.
 His brother, James, succeeded as the fifth Earl in 1843.
 He had also served in the Royal Navy and was also made Lord Lieutenant of Renfrewshire.

 James was succeeded by his half brother, George Frederick Boyle, which proved to be a disaster for the family.
 George Boyle had been educated at Oxford and was passionately interested in art and architecture.
 He became obsessed by the Pre-Raphaelite notions of form and beauty and began a monumental building program, renovating Kelburn and funding churches across Scotland.
 In 1888 he had bankrupted the estate and the assets were sold, Kelburn was only saved by the purse of his cousin, David, later to become the David Boyle, 7th Earl of Glasgow.

 David Boyle, succeeded as Earl in 1890 and was Governor of New Zealand from 1892 to 1897.
 In 1897 he was created Baron Fairlie and was raised to the Peerage of the United Kingdom. (the Earldom of Glasgow and all other titles being in the Peerage of Scotland.
-This was done to ensure him a seat on the House of Lords as, at that time, only a small number of Scottish peers could sit, known as Representative peers.
+This was done to ensure him a seat on the House of Lords as, at that time, only a small number of Scottish peers could sit, known as Scottish representative peer.